 If you’ve ever found yourself intimidated by making fried chicken, homemade chicken tenders or chicken nuggets is a great place to start.
 Chicken tenders fry up much more quickly and cook much more evenly than drumsticks.
 I’ve tried many different methods over the years and came up with one that my family goes nuts over using a secret ingredient that you probably have in your pantry.
 Restaurant style chicken tenders made at home!
 With a family of 7, this is a huge money saver.
 I can feed our entire family for the price of two combo meals.

-The key ingredient in making the CRISPIEST fried chicken is Argo® Corn Starch.
-I’ve been making fried chicken using Argo® Corn Starch for years, and every time I branch out and try out a recipe that doesn’t call for corn starch, I am disappointed.
+The key ingredient in making the CRISPIEST fried chicken is corn starch.
+I’ve been making fried chicken using corn starch for years, and every time I branch out and try out a recipe that doesn’t call for corn starch, I am disappointed.
 The coating just isn’t the same!

 A simple 50/50 ratio of corn starch and flour works great, and it is something that you probably already have in your pantry.
-Many view Argo® Corn Starch as only an ingredient for baking or making sauces, and it works great for those uses.
-I use Argo® Corn Starch to make my bakery style sugar cookies.
-Visit the Argo® Corn Starch website for more recipe ideas that are enhanced by adding Argo® Corn Starch!
+Many view corn starch as only an ingredient for baking or making sauces, and it works great for those uses.
+I use it in my bakery style sugar cookies.

 If you’re looking for a crowd pleaser to make for the entire family, whip up a batch of these chicken tenders and serve them with garlic fries, my favorite dipping sauce (scroll down for recipe) and a vegetable platter!